Beinsezii/ompl/README.md

 To start a simple example filtering by album and sorting by title run `ompl main Path/To/Music -f album -s title`

-To change filters to the "Epic" genre with "Thomas Bergersen" and "Nick Phoenix" as the artists run `ompl filter set-all 'genre=Epic' 'artist=Thomas Bergersen,Nick Phoenix'`
+To change filters to the "Epic" genre with "Thomas Bergersen" and "Nick Phoenix" as the artists run `ompl filter set 'genre=Epic' 'artist=Thomas Bergersen,Nick Phoenix'`

 Finally play the current track with `ompl play`